Azdaroth/Azdaroth.github.io/source/_posts/2013-10-06-structuring-rails-applications.markdown

 <h2>How about lib directory?</h2>

 <p>Unless you are extracting something to a gem, I would discourage you from putting anything there.
-Some developers put in the lib all the code that does't belong to models/controllers/helpers, but if something is part of your application, why not add it to the app directory?</p>
+Some developers put in the lib all the code that doesn't belong to models/controllers/helpers, but if something is part of your application why not add it to the app directory?</p>

 <h2>Skinny controllers, fat models</h2>